 Kitron's success is based on close cooperation with our trusted supply partners.
-Kitron's customers are found within demanding markets sectors, and in order to deliver on their expectations, we depend on high-quality suppliers.
+Kitron's customers are found within demanding markets sectors, and in order to deliver on their expectations, we depend on high- quality suppliers.
 Across all areas of sustainability, we have a focus on transparency to identify risks and opportunities within our entire value chain.

+All suppliers should adhere to Kitron's supplier code of conduct, and support the UN Declaration on Universal Human Rights.

+- 90% purchased value report CO2 - 100% of suppliers in line with Kitron Supplier Code - All critical suppliers committed to become climate neutral (scope 1 and 2)

+- Ethics and anti- corruption

-The challenge + relevant SDG Ambition Long-term targets (2030) Key KPIs monitored Results 2021 Targets 2022 12 RESPONSIBLE CONSUMPTION AND PRODUCTION GO All suppliers should adhere to Kitron's supplier code of conduct, and support the UN Declaration on Universal Human Rights 90% purchased value report CO2 100% of suppliers in line with Kitron Supplier Code All critical suppliers committed to become climate neutral (scope 1 and 2) Ethics and anticorruption Human rights and conflict minerals Environment in the supply chain Supplier performance and risk assessment Remained conflict mineral free.
-Continued the work to on-board non-inventory suppliers using the RFI form.
-Introduced risk-based requirements for registration and registered higher risk non-inventory suppliers Made sure all sites used the new standardised RFI and digital quality management system for gathering and storing RFI data.
-Reached over 90% in 2021.
-15% purchased value report CO2 (Scope 1 and Scope2)
+- Human rights and conflict minerals

+- Environment in the supply chain

+- Supplier performance and risk assessment

+- Remained conflict minerals free. - Continued the work to on-board non-inventory suppliers using the RFI form.
+Introduced risk-based requirements for registration and registered higher risk non-inventory suppliers. - Made sure all sites used the new standardised RFI and digital quality management system for gathering and storing RFI data.
+Reached over 90% in 2022.

+15% purchased value report CO2 (Scope 1 and Scope 2)